Rosamund Clifford: Later life and death

 When her relationship with the king ended, Rosamund retired to Godstow Abbey.
-She died there around 1176, before the age of 30, and she was buried there.
-Her death was commemorated at Hereford Cathedral on 6 July, the same day on which Henry II died 13 years after her.
+She died there around 1176, before the age of 40, and she was buried there.
+Her death was commemorated at Hereford Cathedral on 6 July, the same day on which Henry II died, 13 years after her.
 The king and the Clifford family paid for her tomb to be cared for by the Benedictine nuns of the convent.
 Her resting place became a popular shrine among locals, which was noticed by Hugh of Lincoln, the Bishop of Lincoln in 1191.
 Seeing the flowers and candles that covered the tomb, he ordered her remains to be moved and buried outside, "with the rest, that the Christian religion may not grow into contempt, and that other women, warned by her example, may abstain from illicit and adulterous intercourse".
-Complying with the bishop's request, Clifford's body was moved to the cemetery by the nuns' chapter house and was destroyed during the Dissolution of the monasteries (1536–1541) under Henry VIII.
+Clifford's body was moved to the cemetery by the nuns' chapter house and was destroyed during the dissolution of the monasteries (1536–1541) under Henry VIII.
 The ruins of the abbey still stand and are open to the public.

 Paul Hentzner, a German traveller who visited England around 1599, recorded that her faded tombstone inscription read in part:

-"(...)
-Adorent (...) utque tibi detur requies Rosamunda precamur ("Let them adore... and we pray that rest be given to you, Rosamund"), followed by a rhyming epitaph: "Hic jacet in tumba Rosamundi non Rosamunda, non redolet sed olet, quae redolere solet ("Here in the tomb lies the rose of the world, not a pure rose; she who used to smell sweet, still smells—but not sweet").
-Accounts from the time of its destruction report that, along with other engravings, the tomb contained the depiction of a chalice.